 GESI encourages students and parents to discuss how, and how often, they will communicate prior to the start of the program.
 Learn more about how to communicate abroad on our Health & Safety page, as well as country-specific pre-departure packets.

-Where will students be staying?
+Where will I live?
 Is it safe?

 While in-country, students live in homestays with local community members.
 Please visit the Accommodations page for further information.

 When will I learn about my homestay family?

 Although we realize that learning about one’s homestay family can be among the most exciting (and anxiety-producing) aspects of students’ preparations to go abroad, we often cannot make homestay information available until a few days before students’ departures.
 Since the GESI roster undergoes occasional changes at the last-minute, we finalize homestay arrangements with our in-country partners in the weeks just prior to student arrivals in-country.
 In the meantime, rest assured that you will have a carefully-selected family ready and waiting for your arrival.